Escaped Pennsylvania inmate stole rifle, fled homeowner's gunfire and remains at large, police say

 Cavalcante entered the open garage late Monday in the search area northwest of Philadelphia, stole a .22-caliber rifle and ammunition, and fled when the homeowner who was in the garage drew a pistol and shot at him several times, Pennsylvania State Police Lt.
 Col. George Bivens said at a news conference Tuesday morning.

-About 500 law enforcement personnel are now searching or guarding an 8- to 10-square mile area in northern Chester County, near South Coventry Township, roughly 30 miles northwest (50 kilometers) of Philadelphia, Bivens said.
-More officers are being called in to secure and search the area, with police closing roads and stopping vehicles at checkpoints to question motorists and open trunks.
+About 500 law enforcement personnel are now searching or guarding an 8- to 10-square mile area in northern Chester County, a few miles south of Pottstown, Bivens said.
+More officers were being called in to secure and search the area, with police closing roads and stopping vehicles at checkpoints to question motorists and open trunks.

 Bivens said he has no reason to believe Cavalcante was injured when the homeowner fired at him.